allegroai/clearml-docs/docs/guides/services/aws_autoscaler.md

 ## WebApp
 ### Configuration

-The values configured through the wizard are stored in the task’s hyperparameters and configuration objects by using the [`Task.connect`](../../references/sdk/task.md#connect) and [`Task.set_configuration_object`](../../references/sdk/task.md#set_configuration_object) methods respectively.
-They can be viewed in the WebApp, in the task’s **CONFIGURATION** page under **HYPERPARAMETERS** and **CONFIGURATION OBJECTS > General**.
+The values configured through the wizard are stored in the task's hyperparameters and configuration objects by using the [`Task.connect`](../../references/sdk/task.md#connect) and [`Task.set_configuration_object`](../../references/sdk/task.md#set_configuration_object) methods respectively.
+They can be viewed in the WebApp, in the task's **CONFIGURATION** page under **HYPERPARAMETERS** and **CONFIGURATION OBJECTS > General**.

 ClearML automatically logs command line arguments defined with argparse.
 View them in the experiments **CONFIGURATION** page under **HYPERPARAMETERS > General**.